 I hope it's obvious that I'm being tongue-in-cheek here.
 Calling it quits on a business is never easy.
 When your business is also a piece of art that you’ve carefully molded, release after release, for years on end, it is even more difficult when the time comes to shut it down for good.

 We’ve been in business long enough that we’ve had to pull the plug on our own mobile apps, and also help our customers figure out what to do with the software that just never became the success they thought it would be.

 In this post, we’ll walk you through all the things you need to consider when shutting down a mobile app for good.

 You may still be in the phase of deciding whether or not to call it quits on your project.
 Here are a few questions you can ask yourself that can help make that decision:

 When you open up your laptop in the morning, do you do it with a smile on your face?
 Are you excited to talk to new customers about your app?
 Can you sleep well at night without having stress-induced nightmares?

 Are you continually hitting sales projections, or are you continually missing the mark?
 Is the app bringing in more money than you are spending?

 Do you receive positive feedback from your customers?
-Are they receiving an app that helps them accomplish a job and make them feel great?
+Are they receiving an app that helps them accomplish a job and makes them feel great?